FaabFDB/MoreCombat/README.md

 This mod allows you to add certain abilities to your bow or sword.

-You can also add potion effect to the sword if you want to do that with a certain timit limit.
+You can also add potion effect(s) to the sword if you want to do that with a certain timit limit.

 Usages: